nikkipeck/homeautomation/README.md

 taglibs-standard-impl-1.2.5.jar and taglibs-standard-spec-1.2.5.jar for jsp tags

 Acknowledgments
-Hats off to davglass/doorbot, his javascript Ring API allowed me to get started with my own implementation
+Hats off to davglass/doorbot, the javascript Ring API allowed me to get started with my own implementation